 Partners choose to work with the Clinic because at Essex we have gifted human rights students as well as specialised faculty support with the expertise that partners need.
 See how you can become one of our partners.

 The Human Rights Centre Clinic also runs stand-alone Units.
-In 2018-19, the Clinic is running a Death Penalty Sentencing Mitigation Unit, in partnership with Reprieve, providing opportunities to undergraduate students in the School of Law, Department of Sociology and Postgraduate human rights students (LLM/MA).
+In 2019/2020, the Clinic is running a Death Penalty Sentencing Mitigation Unit, in partnership with Reprieve, providing opportunities to undergraduate students in the School of Law, Department of Sociology and Postgraduate human rights students (LLM/MA).
 It is also running a Digital Verification Unit, providing opportunities to undergraduate and postgraduate students, and a Rule of Law in Armed Conflict project. providing opportunity to postgraduate students